bernskioldmedia/Ilmenite-Cookie-Consent/readme.txt

 Yes of course.
 To change the main text in the banner, there is a filter available 'ilcc_consent_text'.
 To modify the accept button, the filter 'ilcc_accept_text' is also available.

+== Screenshots ==

+1. The default design of the cookie consent box on the website.

 == Changelog ==

 = Version 0.2.6 =